 Christmas is a time to be generous, so think about charities and achieve big benefits by hosting a fundraiser and delivering food to destitute families and churches.
 Encourage people to help raise money for charity by holding an event, the gross proceeds from which will be donated to good causes.

 All your efforts will be in vain if people don’t know about them.
 As we said earlier, social media is the best way to make an announcement.
 Create a calendar and schedule all your events and special deals so as not to miss anything.
 Also, you can promote dishes from the special Christmas menu and post pictures of them on your Instagram, Facebook or Snapchat in advance to warm up interest.

 Come up with a contest or do a gift certificate giveaway online.
 Try to post content in advance, preferably a few weeks before the event, so potential customers are informed way before.
-We mentioned more social media promotion ideas in our blog post How to promote your restaurant on Instagram, so check out the link and use these restaurant marketing tips for Christmas holiday.

 New Year holidays are great for increasing the profit of your restaurant and for promotion marketing.
 Don’t be afraid to experiment with ideas, it will help you stand out from your competitors and gain popularity.
 We hope our advice will help you with this.
 Happy holidays!